-Click on the marketing plan or brand plan example to zoom in
+For example, click on the marketing plan or brand plan example to zoom in.

 How the marketing plan is organized

 - The analysis section lays out the summary from the deep-dive business review.
-Provide an overview of the top three points, which envelop what is driving your brand’s growth, what is inhibiting your brand’s growth, which threats could hurt your brand and what opportunities your brand faces.
+What is driving your brand’s growth?
+What is inhibiting your brand’s growth?
+Which threats could hurt your brand?
+And, what opportunities your brand faces”.

-- The key issues and strategies section focuses on the top three issues getting in the way of achieving your vision, which you should put in question format.
-And the strategic solutions are the answers that match up to each of those questions.
+- The key issues and strategies section focuses on the top three issues getting in the way of achieving your vision.
+We put the key issues in question format.
+And, the strategic solutions are the answers that match up to each of those questions.
 Set goals to measure your brand’s performance against each strategy.

 - The marketing execution section maps out the specific plans for each of the chosen execution areas that line up to most essential consumer touchpoints.